Food of Milan: Top 10 Dishes You Must Eat in Milan

 Food of Milan: Traditional Dishes You Must Eat in Milan

-Learning about these traditional dishes allows you to delve into the heart of Milanese culture.
+Learning about the following traditional dishes allows you to delve into the heart of Milanese culture.
 Each bite tells a story—of generations past who passed down these recipes, of local artisans who take pride in their craft, and of a city that values tradition while embracing innovation.

 1. Risotto alla Milanese: A Milan Famous Food

 What food is Milan known for?
-Risotto alla Milanese is one of Milan's most famous dishes recognized worldwide.
+Risotto alla Milanese is one of Milan's most famous dishes, a true classic that is recognized worldwide.

 This special saffron-infused rice dish originated in the city during the Renaissance period.
 Today, it’s a staple on menus not only in restaurants in Milan, but also in Italian restaurants around the globe.